gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 === "1.0.8.0"
 	The archive is updated as frequently as mods are, below is the list of changes:

+	* 03.11.2023 (hotfix) - Fixed an issue with downgrading, fixed incorrect folder name (remove the :material-folder:==xlive== folder), disabled the incompatible and redundant options from :material-file-cog:`ZolikaPatch.ini`.
 	* 01.11.2023 - Updated FusionFix.
 Added Higher Resolution Miscellaneous Pack.
 Removed some Console Visuals addons, moved to Additional Mods.
 Removed Extra Options due to incompatibility with FusionFix 2.0 - moved to Additional Mods.
 	* 04.10.2023 (hotfix) - Fixed an issue with downgrading that resulted in corruption of game settings.
 	* 27.09.2023 - Updated Setup Utility, ZolikaPatch, IV Tweaker, Liberty Tweaks.
 Added Extra Options.
 	* 21.09.2023 - Updated Various Fixes.
 Replaced Setup Utility with the rewritten one.
-	* 16.09.2023 - Hotfix: Removed the :material-file:`IVMenuAPI.asi` that was bundled accidentally.
+	* 16.09.2023 (hotfix) - Removed the :material-file:`IVMenuAPI.asi` that was bundled accidentally.
 	* 15.09.2023 - Updated FusionFix, ZolikaPatch, IV Tweaker, IV Fixes and Improvements, Liberty Tweaks, Radio Downgrader (this reduces the archive size a lot), Setup Utility.
 Added IV Bikers in Episodes voice sets fix.
 	* 08.09.2023 - Updated Various Fixes (should fix savefile damage).
 Added VAmbience.
 	* 07.09.2023 - Updated FusionFix.
 Added Reduced Traffic Screech and High Quality Pigeons.